Skip to main content

 The final content is an array of models, where the format of its records changes accordingly to the target:

-• stdout, file and mia-console: the models are written in the native agent format, which is defined in the following JSON schema;
+• stdout, file, mongodb and mia-console: the models are written in the native agent format, which is defined in the following JSON schema;

-• mongodb: the models are written in a format that is supported by the Data Catalog application, as defined in the following JSON schema;
+• mia-open-lineage: the models are written in a format that is supported by the Data Catalog application, as defined in the following JSON schema;

 Standard Output